Consensys/doc.goquorum/.github/pull_request_template.md

 # Pull request checklist

-Use the following template to make sure your PR fits the GoQuorum documentation standard.
+Use the following template to make sure your PR fits the ConsenSys documentation standard.

 ## Before creating the PR